aarohigupta/aarohigupta/README.md

 Skills: html, css, python, java, opencv, numpy, javascript, node.js, express, pupeteer -->

 # 💫 About Me:
-👋 Hi, I’m @aarohigupta<br><br>👀 I’m interested in artificial intelligence, fullstack web development, AR/VR, and integrating music and computer science.<br><br>🌱 I’m currently learning c++, tensorflow, reactjs<br><br>📫 You can reach me by<br><br>DMing me on instagram: @ aarohi.gupta.2211<br>Emailing me on aarohig2@illinois.edu<br><br>Fun fact: I'm a freshman majoring in computer science at the University of Illinois, Urbana Champaign.
-Currently, I’m working on a NLP and VR centric language learning system for sign language.
+👋 Hi, I’m @aarohigupta<br><br>👀 I’m interested in artificial intelligence, fullstack web development, and integrating music and computer science.<br><br>🌱 I’m currently learning c++, tensorflow, reactjs<br><br>📫 You can reach me by<br><br>DMing me on instagram: @ aarohi.gupta.2211<br>Emailing me on aarohig2@illinois.edu<br><br>Fun fact: I'm a freshman majoring in computer science at the University of Illinois, Urbana Champaign.
+Currently, I’m working on using PSOLA for granular sythesis and multimedia information extraction system for the domain of sustainability using NLP and CV.

 ## 🌐 Socials: